Smart Page Cleanup: Cookie Banners & Popups (2026)

 Updated

 Cookie consent banners fire before you can interact with a page.
-Smart Page Cleanup uses the AutoConsent library to detect them and dismiss them by selecting the reject/decline path — not accept.
+SuperchargePerformance uses the AutoConsent library to detect them and dismiss them by selecting the reject/decline path — not accept.
 The banner disappears.
-No click required.
+No click required, and no configuration needed — the feature is on from the moment you install.

 AutoConsent supports hundreds of consent management platforms.
 Banners that use non-standard implementations may not be detected.
 In those cases the banner remains and you can click manually as usual.